-With BJP International Photography Award 2019 now open for entries, we speak to Daniel Castro Garcia about what he’s been up to since winning the award last year.
+We speak to Daniel Castro Garcia about what he’s been up to since winning the BJP IPA award in 2017.

 Foreigner: Migration into Europe 2015-2016 was conceived by Garcia in collaboration with John Radcliffe Studio partners Thomas Saxby and Jade Morris, in reaction to the sensationalist coverage of the issue by Western media and a desire to draw attention to this humanitarian disaster.